 The Utah Coalition for Caregiver Support (UCCS), formed in March 2002, is a statewide partnership of approximately thirty organizations.
 It meets regularly to discuss the issues impacting caregivers throughout the state.
 In addition, UCCS developed and distributed The Family Caregiving in Utah booklet, which they developed in 2003.
 This booklet, which contains helpful information about services related to caregiving issues, will soon be updated to address lifespan caregiving issues.
-Once updated, it will be available on the soon to be launched UCCS website at http://utcaregiver.org.
-The UCCS has co-sponsored the reprinting of Respite Services-Enhancing the Quality of Daily Life for Caregivers and Care Receivers, a booklet to assist caregivers in learning how to have a more quality respite experience.
-Copies of this booklet are available at https://docs.google.com/open?id=0B74rekDWBT1gSzMyTWJYNTYtM0U.
+Once updated, it will be available on the soon to be launched UCCS website.
+The UCCS has cosponsored the reprinting of Respite Services-Enhancing the Quality of Daily Life for Caregivers and Care Receivers, a booklet to assist caregivers in learning how to have a more quality respite experience.
+Copies of this booklet are available online at the University of Utah College of Nursing website.

-Lifespan Respite Care Program Grant: FY2012 Expenditures \$12,692.56 (Federal Funds)
+Lifespan Respite Care Program Grant: FY2013 Expenditures \$83,262.49 (Federal Funds)